redbeard28/packer-examples/README.md

 # packer-exemples

 ## Why
-The aim of this repo is to store some packer json exemples
+The aim of this repo is to store some:
+ * packer json examples
+ * terraform examples

 ## varaibles.json
 Please put your infos.

 ## TODO
- * Add AWS exemples
+ * Add AWS examples
- * Add GCP exemples
+ * Add GCP examples